Broadway, Sydney: History

 Broadway is historically important because it is one of the first roads built in the colony of New South Wales, in 1794.
 It had been called "George Street South" and then "George Street West".
 After being widened in 1906 when the Central railway station was built, George Street west of Railway Square, it became colloquially known as "The Broadway".
 Another widening scheme was devised in 1925, which sought to acquire buildings on the south side of the road.
 Buildings were gradually acquired and demolished over the next decade, at a cost of over 400,000 pounds.
 In 1933, the name "Broadway" was formally adopted for the road.
 The last resumption was settled with St Benedict's Church in 1939, and the building was subsequently remodelled.

 In the early nineteenth century, travel to Parramatta on Parramatta Road attracted a toll and this was charged from the area now known as Railway Square.
 The toll gate was subsequently moved to the approximate junction of the present Broadway and Parramatta Road.

 Broadway was once a major retailing centre, and for 90 years was home to the flagship complex of department store chain Grace Bros.
 The complex consisted of two stores on either side of Bay Street.
 It was visited by Queen Elizabeth II during her 1954 visit to Australia.
 Retailing on Broadway declined and the store was eventually closed in 1995.
 Today this site contains the Broadway Shopping Centre on the western side and the UniLodge on Broadway on the eastern side.

 The southern side of the road was dominated by the Carlton & United brewery.
 The brewery closed in December 2006 and the site was sold on 29 June 2007.
 The site has been redeveloped into a mixed use precinct called Central Park, which includes a new public park located just off Broadway of approximately 6500 m2 in size, and a new tower called One Central Park designed by Jean Nouvel and featuring "vertical gardens" by Patrick Blanc.
 Located opposite the University of Technology Sydney, One Central Park is an apartment complex with a shopping centre called Central located on the lower levels.

+In 2010, the Roads & Traffic Authority proposed to widen Broadway by one lane, requiring reduction in the footpath width.

 Transport

 Broadway was a busy tram thoroughfare in the first half of the 20th century, until the line's closure in 1958.
 A tram stop was built at the Mountain Street intersection in 1933.
 A major tram accident opposite the Grace Bros department store occurred in 1943, resulting in 50 injured passengers.
-Since then it has been the primary entry point into the central business district for bus services from the Inner West currently operated by Transit Systems..
+Since then it has been the primary entry point into the central business district for bus services from the Inner West currently operated by Transit Systems.